QuantiusBenignus/Zshelf/README.md

 - **Context Persistence**: Conversations saved in `/dev/shm/re*` files for resuming later with the same (or new, with reqlm)  model.
 - **Flexible Input**: Prompts can come from command line, files, clipboard, or can be constructed using `promf`.
 - **Model-Specific Prompts**: Each model has optimized (overrideable) system instructions (see preset values in qlm.cfg).
+- **NEW: Dynamic maximization of GPU-offloaded model layers**: Based on currently free VRAM (NVIDIA only, may require extra setup)

 ## Installation & Setup

 ### Requirements: